Netgate/frr/doc/user/basic.rst

    Allow using IPv4 reserved (Class E) IP ranges for daemons.
 E.g.: setting IPv4 addresses for interfaces or allowing reserved ranges in BGP next-hops.

+   If you need multiple FRR instances (or FRR + any other daemon) running in a single router and peering via 127.0.0.0/8, it's also possible to use this knob if turned on.

    Default: off.